Master your Mac with these 18 power tips

 Track to-dos with Reminders app

-Use Reminders to create to-do lists that sync through iCloud across MacOS and iOS devices.
+Use Reminders to create to-do lists that sync through iCloud across macOS and iOS devices.
 You can set alerts for specific due dates or locations (like “Get milk” when you pass the store).
-Lists allow you to collect reminders by themes like Work or Personal.
-MacOS Catalina includes a complete redesign of the app.
+Lists allow you to collect reminders by themes like Work or Personal. macOS Catalina includes a complete redesign of the app.
 You can add attachments, for instance.
 If you tag someone in a reminder, you’ll get an alert the next time you chat with them in Messages.

 Dictate text

 Give your fingers a rest with text-to-speech dictation.
-In pre-Catalina versions of MacOS, just click into an app where you can enter text, such as a word processor, and double-tap the “fn” button to activate.
-In MacOS Catalina, click Apple icon>System Preferences>Accessibility and select Voice Control to set it up.
+In pre-Catalina versions of macOS, just click into an app where you can enter text, such as a word processor, and double-tap the “fn” button to activate.
+In macOS Catalina, click Apple icon>System Preferences>Accessibility and select Voice Control to set it up.

 Sync text and images between devices

-The Notes app allows you to synchronize jottings, as well as photos and document scans, between all your MacOS and iOS devices.
-MacOS Catalina spiffs up the look of Notes and supercharges search capability to recognize objects or scenes within images.
+The Notes app allows you to synchronize jottings, as well as photos and document scans, between all your macOS and iOS devices. macOS Catalina spiffs up the look of Notes and supercharges search capability to recognize objects or scenes within images.

 Share files securely with AirDrop